sensebox/openSenseMapX/Coding.md

 ### Sources

-- boxes (the source cotaining all filtered Boxes)
+- boxes (the source containing all filtered Boxes)
 - cluster-boxes (the source for clustered Layers (also contains filtered boxes))
 - cluster-hover (the source for displaying clustered boxes on hover of cluster)